MicareJ/linebot-llm-fortune-telling/README.md

 <!-- Language Switcher -->
 <p align="right">Language: English | <a href="./README_zh-TW.md">中文</a></p>

-# Conversational RAG System for LINE Bot
+# Fortune-telling RAG LINE Bot

 This project is a sophisticated, conversational AI chatbot designed for the LINE platform.
 It features a unique, humorous personality and provides insightful analysis based on user inputs.
 The system demonstrates how to build a modern, secure, and modular AI application by integrating Retrieval-Augmented Generation (RAG), secure session management, and independent background services.